Sign In Register

 Healthcare Facilities36

-Big Rock has an average annual temperature of 54°F (12°C).
+Big Rock experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 33°F in January while summers reach 72°F in July.
-The area enjoys 318 sunny days per year.
+The area gets 318 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 900 feet.

 Temperature